Krüller (album): Background and recording

 Early writing process for Krüller started in 2020, following the band's 2020 tour with Tool, which was cut short due to the advent of COVID-19 pandemic.
-On that tour, Shone has recorded his life performances, which he analyzed and reflected upon following the end of the tour.
+On that tour, Shone has recorded his live performances, which he analyzed and reflected upon following the end of the tour.
 He has and opted to focus on "the balance between heaviness and melody" on the next record.
 Building upon Shone's custom-built instruments, the "dub" and "drone" machines, the album was co-produced by IDM musician Jason Begin, who also aided in mixing duties.
 Begin also contributed to a substantial portion of the beats and electronic programming on the track "Blacksmith".
 In addition, the album saw the re-introduction of guitars to Author & Punisher's music, with Phil Sgrosso's contributions.
 On the track "Centurion", Shone worked with Tool bassist Justin Chancellor, while the track "Misery" featured drumming contributions from Tool drummer Danny Carey, with whom Shone has met prior to the 2020 tour.
 The latter track featured a programmed beat in addition to Carey's drumming.
 The cover of "Glory Box" by Portishead has been performed live by Shone since 2007.

 Music and lyrics

 With the re-introduction of guitars, Krüller showcases alternative rock, shoegaze and gothic metal influences.
 Pitchfork critic Brian Howe has noted that the record "sounds as much like Alice in Chains as it does Godflesh, Throbbing Gristle, or even Nine Inch Nails."
 AllMusic's Paul Simpson has stated that "tracks like "Incinerator" are reminiscent of the industrial side of '90s alternative metal, but drawn out and extra bleak and apocalyptic."
 Sam Law of Kerrang! noted that "the pounding, dissonant industrial of Godflesh and Scorn is still prevalent in the mix, but now it’s augmented by the eerie Blade Runner synths of Vangelis and vintage Nine Inch Nails’ ability to make inhuman sonic surfaces sweat sex and sleaze."

 The topics covered in Krüller influence climate change, war, survivalism and COVID-19 pandemic, as well as the contemporary socio-political climate of the United States.
 According to Shone, works of Octavia E. Butler, Ursula Le Guin, and Margaret Atwood has influenced the lyrical themes of the album.
 The track "Drone Carrying Dread" was particularly inspired by Butler's book Parable of the Sower.
-Lyrics of "Centurion" covers the 2021 United States Capitol attack, while the track "Misery" was written in response to the controversy regarding the building of the Trump wall over the ancient burial site of the Kumeyaay nation.
+Lyrics of "Centurion" covers the 2021 United States Capitol attack, while the track "Misery" was written in response to the controversy regarding the building of the Mexico–United States border wall over the ancient burial site of the Kumeyaay nation.
 Shone has also described the track "Blacksmith" as "an ode to Black women–led movements who have been fearlessly leading the way against oppression in this country for a long time."